 Older videos that I enjoy also linked to there include.....

-This from avid Hockney, which I always use a little of to finish up our study of optics.
+This from David Hockney, which I always use a little of to finish up our study of optics.
 It explains his belief that the renaissance artists were all projecting real images onto a screen and painting over those, making the incredible realism of their work a little easier to understand: BBC David Hockneys Secret Knowledge 1of2 DivX MP3 MVGForum - YouTube

 And this famous video is great at showing students the connection between the physics we learn in class and the music they might listen to themselves: CYMATICS: Science Vs. Music - Nigel Stanford - YouTube